predix-ui/predix-ui/_pages/develop/context-browser.md

 ## Convert your data model

 Many applications that will use the context browser have their own unique data model.
-The have context browser API is designed to be flexible and suit different data models.
+The context browser API is designed to be flexible and suit different data models.
 To accomplish this, the context browser can be configured to read different keys in each of the `items` objects to find the information it needs.

 However, the context browser does have some requirements (e.g. a tree of nested items) that can't be changed.
 If your app uses a data model that doesn't meet these requirements, you will have to convert your data to use it in the context browser.
 This conversion can be done on the server before the data is sent to the client, or on the client in your app code before the items are set in the context browser.

-Before starting a data model conversions, take the time to understand the basic concepts of the context browser and its data model (reading this guide is a good start!).
+Before starting a data model conversion, take the time to understand the basic concepts of the context browser and its data model (reading this guide is a good start!).
 Compare it with your app data model and come up with a list of ways the two differ.
 Then, if necessary, decide how and where to convert your data to work with the context browser.

 **Changing the items keys:**